 Zoning ordinances for the De Luz area (in both counties) typically require a minimum 4 acres or more more per dwelling unit.
 Many parcels are restricted to even lower densities with many agriculturally zoned parcels often zoned to allow just one dwelling unit per 40 acres.
 In general, the current zoning plans for De Luz encourage extremely low density residential growth and development.

 Buyers looking anywhere in De Luz can find both raw land and already developed and improved properties.
-Because of the nature of the market, the quality of the land is a key component in determining value — and prices per acre will vary widely depending on views, water resources, utility availability, current usage, size of parcel, access, usability, slopes, etc. In general, expect to pay in the range of $10,000 to $30,000+ per acre for raw land in the De Luz area.
+Because of the nature of the market, the quality of the land is a key component in determining value — and prices per acre will vary widely depending on views, water resources, utility availability, current usage, size of parcel, access, usability, slopes, etc. In general, expect prices to typically start in the range of $20,000 to $40,000+ per acre for raw land in the De Luz area.
 Value per acre will trend upwards for smaller parcels, or for improved raw land, working groves, parcels with year-round streams, wells, or outbuildings.
-On larger parcels (say 30-50 acres), there have been recent sales at under $10,000 per acre for raw land.

-For improved parcels with existing structures and homes, buyers might occasionally find smaller, older homes on 1-2 acre parcels, which sell for around $250,000.
+For improved parcels with existing structures and homes, buyers might occasionally find smaller, older homes on 1-2 acre parcels, which sell for $350,000 to $450,000.
 These deals are not common.
-More typically you will find comfortable homes on 4 acres in the $350,000 to $450,000 range.
+More typically you will find comfortable homes on 2-4 acres in the $450,000 to $550,000 range.
 Above $600,000 to $900,000 there are opportunities to find truly special homes, many offering an assortment of special features and luxuries.
 Above $1,000,000 to $2,000,000 buyers will begin to find all manner of custom and unique properties; large estates, major land holdings, or perhaps a magical old-world 100 acre ranch with running streams, wells, historic buildings, seclusion, riding trails, even an air strip.
 You’ll find estates with equestrian facilities, groves, tennis courts, you name it.
 In De Luz, you can let your imagination roam.

 (For more detailed land use, zoning, and boundary information in the San Diego County portions of De Luz see: San Diego County’s Pendleton/De Luz Planning Land Use Map and the San Diego County Planning Land Use Map for Fallbrook.)